Tomaž Pisanski: Professional life

 From 1998-1999, Pisanski was chairman of the Society of Mathematicians, Physicists and Astronomers of Slovenia (DMFA Slovenije); he was appointed an honorary member in 2015.
-He is a founding member of the International Academy of Mathematical Chemistry, serving as its Vice President from 2007-2011.
+He is a founding member of the International Academy of Mathematical Chemistry, serving as its vice president from 2007 to 2011.
 In 2008, together with Dragan Marušič, he founded Ars Mathematica Contemporanea, the first international mathematical journal to be published in Slovenia.
 In 2012 he was elected to the Academia Europaea.
-He is currently president of the Slovenian Discrete and Applied Mathematics Society (SDAMS), the first Eastern European mathematical society not wholly devoted to theoretical mathematics to be accepted as a full member of the European Mathematical Society (EMS).
+He was the president of the Slovenian Discrete and Applied Mathematics Society (SDAMS) from its conception until December 12, 2024.
+SDAMS is the first Eastern European mathematical society not wholly devoted to theoretical mathematics to be accepted as a full member of the European Mathematical Society (EMS).

 Awards and honors

 In 2005, Pisanski was decorated with the Order of Merit (Slovenia), and in 2015 he received the Zois award for exceptional contributions to discrete mathematics and its applications.
 In 2016, he received the Donald Michie and Alan Turing Prize for lifetime achievements in Information Science in Slovenia.